 The climate of Port Lions, located within the Kodiak Archipelago, is dominated by a strong marine influence.
 Temperatures remain within a range of 20 to 60 degrees Fahrenheit, with an Annual precipitation

-The climate of Kodiak archipelago is dominated by a strong marine influence.
-Temperatures remain with in a range of 20 to 60 degrees.
-Annual precipitation is 54 inches, with 75 inches of snowfall.
-The prevailing wind direction is northeasterly; gusts of over 50 knots have been recorded in every month of the year but occur most frequently in the winter months.
+of 54 inches, and roughly 75 inches of snowfall.
+The prevailing wind direction is northeasterly; and strong gust of 50+ knots being recorded in every month of the year, but occur most frequently in the winter months.
 In the winter there is alternative freezing weather and precipitation, with severe storms commonly occurring from December through February.
 Summers are characterized by moderate precipitation, frequent cloud cover, occasional fog, and cool to warm temperatures.

 Humor and Faith

 Important local education, jobs, training programs and economic opportunities